-The colour tone of this light is more suitable for Asian skin tones.
+The color tone of this light is more suitable for Asian skin tones.
 It is a little too warm for Caucasians.
-I have not tested this with darker skinned people.
+I have not tested this with darker-skinned people.

 I made further improvements to the frame as it was not sturdy enough.
 If there was even a slight wind, it would try to sail away in the breeze.

 I replaced the fiberglass tent pole uprights with stainless steel poles.
 These are much stronger and firmer.
 I also made the overhead diffuser larger and the backdrop fabric full length.